Foundation Diet and Health

 Found in the wild - Season:

 What does lady's mantle look like?
 The pointed-lobed lady's mantle is a perennial, herbaceous, medium to very large and rarely red-colored plant with a rhizome.
 The upper sides of the first leaves are grass-green and shiny, the undersides are light and gray-green.
 These young primary leaves are initially five-lobed.
 Older leaves have 9 to 13 tapered lobes with a finely toothed edge.
 The leaves are not toothed at the base.
 The leaf shape is triangular-trapezoidal.
-Fine hairs can be present on the upper side of the leaf and in the characteristic folds.
+There may be fine hairs on the upper side of the leaf and in the characteristic folds.
 While the first leaves are sometimes bare, they often have hairs all over in summer.
 The inflorescence is 2 to 20 centimeters wide, the flower stalks are bare and the flowers are green to yellow-green.
 6

 Further details on the distribution area of Alchemilla vulgaris within temperate Europe can be found below under "Occurrence - Origin".